 - The instructions advise cleaning the water reservoir every few weeks, with a complete water change.
 Is it safe to lay the rooted seedlings aside on a counter while this is done? - You can pick the tray up and place the entire tray on a cookie tray or Tupperware, so the pods stay upright.
 The pods help protect the seeds/sprouts while they are out of the basin, they will be fine out of the water while you clean the basin.
-We also will have our instructional video on how to clean the gardens available on our Resource Page. - Does the light automatically reset itself if there is a power outage? - No, you'll just have to turn the light on again to restart the 16 hours on, 8 hours off cycle (you'll also have to turn it on again whenever you unplug the garden to clean). - The spinach seeds included in our kit didn't grow.
+We also will have our instructional video on how to clean the gardens available on our Resource Page.

+- Does the light automatically reset itself if there is a power outage? - No, you'll just have to turn the light on again to restart the 16 hours on, 8 hours off cycle (you'll also have to turn it on again whenever you unplug the garden to clean). - The spinach seeds included in our kit didn't grow.
 They seem to have gotten moldy.
-What might have gone wrong, and how can I fix it? - o Sometimes some seeds don't grow, due to age or having a bad batch of seeds.
+What might have gone wrong, and how can I fix it? - Sometimes some seeds don't grow, due to age or having a bad batch of seeds.
 Spinach can be particularly temperamental.
 Spinach usually takes 2 weeks to sprout, but it may take 3-4 weeks.
 If you see mold show up, remove the seeds and the pod, so the mold won't get to the other plants. - I used 4 seeds per pod as directed, but only 30% of the pods germinated.
-Can I reseed the empty pods? - o If the pods are free of mold, feel free to plant new seeds in them!
+Can I reseed the empty pods? - If the pods are free of mold, feel free to plant new seeds in them!
 If they have mold, don't reuse them. - Is mold a concern in these gardens? - The plant food helps fight against mold.
-Also, placing your stickers on the pods (as detailed in the instructions) and black caps over the empty holes helps prevent mold. - What is the best way to monitor pH levels?

-- Using the correct amount of the included nutrients will help balance pH.
+Also, placing your stickers over the pods (as detailed in the instructions) and black caps over the empty holes helps prevent mold. - Should I be concerned if I see something that looks like mold at the bottom of my seedlings?
+Does this mean they are too damp and if so, is there a way to control this? - That is the seed "jump-starting" you may see a little film while the seeds are soaking.
+That is totally fine! - What is the best way to monitor pH levels? - Using the correct amount of the included nutrients will help balance pH.
 There is a video about adding nutrients available on our Resource Page. - What can I do to keep the gnats, baby flies or ants away? - The hydroponic garden helps prevent a lot of the pests that normally are attracted to moist soil.
-The oxygen in the water, as well as the lack of soil, should naturally keep these bugs from being attracted to the garden. - How long will these plants continue to grow in the hydroponic garden? - O When your leafy greens become less full and take up less space, you'll know that you might be reaching the end of their life span, and it would be a good idea to take out those plants.
-You will get a few months of growth out of your leafy greens, and a bit longer out of your herbs, as they do not grow "out" as much. - O Keep in mind that you should be keeping your plants at a similar height, so they can all receive the correct amount of light as you adjust the height of the light.
-So, if you take out some plants but have other tall ones, you might want to wait to regrow them.
+The oxygen in the water, as well as the lack of soil, should naturally keep these bugs from being attracted to the garden. - How long will these plants continue to grow in the hydroponic garden? - When your leafy greens become less full and take up less space, you'll know that you might be reaching the end of their life span, and it would be a good idea to take out those plants.
+You will get a few months of growth out of your